Black Mental Wellness

 How does black history impact black mental wellness?

-safe way of building community without causing physical harm to the plantation workers.
-Decoding the encrypted messages is a form of creative problem solving and thinking.
-The legacy of these spiritual folk or traditional songs is highly biblical.
-The Underground Railroad was lined with themes of safety and communication from one neighboring community to another.
-The power of music spread across the south, thus showing the ripple effects of sound and affirmative linguistics as creative intelligence, black mental wellness, and social belonging.
-Singing was the closest form of expressing what could not be said.
+The legacy of these spiritual folk songs is deeply biblical.ย For instance, the Underground Railroad was connected by themes of safety and communication that moved from one community to another.ย The power of music spread across the South, showing the ripple effects of sound, affirmation, and linguistics as forms of creative intelligence, mental wellness, and social belonging.
+Ultimately, singing became a vital form of expressing what could not safely be said aloud.

 Five Ways to Intentionally Celebrate Black History as a Black Person